Counting geodesics on expander surfaces: Simple geodesics

-But we chose $\eta$ so that $9 \eta < \eta_0$, where $\eta_0$ is the constant in Proposition \ref{prop:flow-boxes}.
+We chose our $\eta_0$ so that $27\eta$ satisfies \Cref{prop:flow-boxes}.
 So by part (\ref{item:self-inter}) of that proposition, the geodesic tangent to $v$ has a self-intersection.
-But this contradicts the assumption that $v \in S$ (the set of vectors tangent to a simple geodesic). \end{proof}
+But this contradicts the assumption that $v$ lies on a simple geodesic.
+In particular, $P \cap B$ must have been contained inside $\bar S_k$. \end{proof}